 Find and apply for as many scholarships as you can - it's free money for college or career school!
 Click here for more tips on how to find scholarships.

-2015-16 Scholarship Guide
+Scholarship Guide Click here.

-Scholarships for Students with Diverse Learning Needs (IEP)
+Scholarships for Students with Diverse Learning Needs (IEP) Click here.

-Scholarships for Undocumented Students
+Scholarships for Undocumented Students Click here.

 Scholarships for Students Under 13 Click here.

-Additional Scholarship Links
+Specific Scholarship Links

 100 Black Men are offering a free scholarship fair to Sophomores, Juniors and Seniors.
 Please complete the registration by clicking here to obtain your spot for the fair.
-This event will take place on Saturday, October 7 at the UIC pavilion from 9-2p.m.

 Beta Sigma Psi Educational Foundation Applicants should be male members of a Lutheran congregation who are interested in living up to the ideals of being a Christian Gentleman.
 There is no obligation to join Beta Sigma Psi or be related to one of its members in order to be considered.
 Scholarships range from $1500 - $2000.
 Student may apply for multiple awards.
-Scholarship Applications due February 17.

 Bruce Fishkin Eligible students must be a high school senior, have a minimum GPA of 3.0 on a 4-point scale, have a minimum ACT composite score of 22 or SAT composite score of 1,10 (base on the “new” SAT scoring system.)
 Applicants must also type an essay contain between 400 - 500 words.